 New Zealand is the ultimate road-tripping country!
 Although it’s a small country, New Zealand is packed with things to see and do which can only be a good thing considering the driving times in New Zealand can be pretty long.
-Varied landscape from flat highways to mountain roads makes the New Zealand driving times a bit all over the place.
-With that in mind, we’ve put together this list of New Zealand driving times.
+Varied landscapes, from flat highways to mountain roads, make New Zealand travelling times all over the place.
+With that in mind, we’ve put together this list of New Zealand driving times you need to know!

 As you’ll see from the driving times below, the main hubs and attractions in New Zealand are a long drive away from each other.
 It’s recommended that you break up the drive or even days by stopping off at the many smaller towns and attractions along the way.
 For inspiration on where to visit, see the 51 Best Things to Do on the North Island and 51 Best Things to Do on the South Island.

 North Island Driving Times